Pawan-Yaduveer/HashBreaker/README.md

 - Multi-threading

 ## Insallation & Usage
-> **Note:** Hash Buster isn't compatible with python2, run it with python3 instead.
+> **Note:** HashBreaker isn't compatible with python2, run it with python3 instead.
-> Also, Hash-Buster uses some APIs for hash lookups, check the source code if you are paranoid.
+> Also, HashBreaker uses some APIs for hash lookups, check the source code if you are paranoid.

-Hash-Buster can be run directly from the python script but I highly suggest you to install it with `make install`
+HashBreaker can be run directly from the python script but I highly suggest you to install it with `make install`

 After the installation, you will be able to access it with `buster` command.

 ### Cracking a single hash

 You don't need to specify the hash type.
-Hash Buster will identify and *crack* it under 3 seconds.
+HashBreaker will identify and *crack* it under 3 seconds.

 **Usage:** `buster -s <hash>`
 ### Finding hashes from a directory

-Yep, just specify a directory and Hash Buster will go through all the files and directories present in it, looking for hashes.
+Yep, just specify a directory and HashBreaker will go through all the files and directories present in it, looking for hashes.

 **Usage:** `buster -d /root/Documents`
 ### Cracking hashes from a file